OmarSababha/active_ML/readme.md

 ## Overview

+This code is used in a manuscript submission under the title: **"Active ML for 6G: Towards Efficient Data Generation, Acquisition, and Annotation"**.

-This repository contains the code and data for the Lumos5G experiment, which compares the performance of active and passive strategies in a 5G environment.
-The main script `lumos5g_active_many_to_many.ipynb` runs the experiments, and the `plot.ipynb` script generates comparative plots of the results.
+As part of a manuscript submission, this repository contains the code and data for an active machine learning case study performed on the Lumos5G dataset.
+We compare the performance of uncertainty sampling (active ML) to the passive ML approach.
+The main script `lumos5g_active_many_to_many.ipynb` can be used to run an experiment, and `plot.ipynb` generates comparative plots of the results after running multiple experiments.

 ## Files

-- `lumos5g_active_many_to_many.ipynb`: Main script for running the experiments.
+- `lumos5g_active_many_to_many.ipynb`: Main script for running an experiment.
 - `plot.ipynb`: Script for plotting the results.
 - `Lumos5G-v1.0.csv`: Dataset used for the experiments.